UofT-DSI/sql/02_activities/assignments/Assignment1.md

 You can start this section following *module 1*.

 Steps to complete this part of the assignment:
+- Load the farmersmarket.db and browse its content
-- Design a logical data model
+- Create a logical data model

 <br>
 If this is your first time in DB Browser for SQLite, the following instructions may help: